-It was a simple arrangement, one that both somewhat satisfied and somewhat annoyed the both of us; like almost everything in marriage.
+It was a simple arrangement, one that somewhat satisfied and somewhat annoyed the both of us; like almost everything in marriage.

 We reached this agreement on the day we bought our lawn tractor.
-It all began shortly after she said, “Show me how it works.”
+It began shortly after she said, “Show me how it works.”

 I told her no. I said the tractor was mine and I didn’t want her on it.